BNLIF/wire-cell-docs/docs/viz/bee.md

 # Introduction to BEE

-Displaying 3D reconstrution results is difficult.
+Displaying 3D reconstruction results is difficult.
-Often it requires installation of some platform-dependent programs and dowloading some pre-formated data.
+Often it requires installation of some platform-dependent programs and downloading some pre-formated data.
-For most physcists, it's too much effort ("Just show me the results!")
+For most physicists, it's too much effort ("Just show me the results!")

 [BEE](http://www.phy.bnl.gov/wire-cell/bee/) is a web-based application intended to solve this problem, and brings the interactive 3D world to the physicists.
 Some of the features include: